-- She has led some polls in Iowa and is not that far behind Biden in others.
+- She has led some polls in Iowa and is not far behind Biden in others.
 Warren has the highest favorability rating among Iowa Democrats.
 Biden only has the fifth-best rating.

 - As a candidate from next-door Massachusetts, Warren has a home-field advantage in New Hampshire.
-If she does win Iowa, that would give her a boost heading into New Hampshire.
+If she does win in Iowa, that would give her a boost heading into New Hampshire.